TheProgTeam/Update_Drunk/README.md

 Use this repository as a testing area, if and when you manage to either fix or create something that works well -then move it to the main repository

--In the future use the readme to prompt the only retarded programer(Peter) what you decided to change by creating a log in this readme
+-In the future use the readme to prompt your colleague with what you decided to change by creating a log in this readme

 for example